 Medical malpractice occurs when a patient is harmed by a healthcare professional whose level of care falls below what is considered reasonable under the circumstances.
-To establish a claim, the patient must hire an expert who can explain how the level of care fell below the standard.
-The patient must also be able to rule out other factors to show that the deficient medical care was the cause of the patient’s harm.
-Substantial financial compensation may be available to patients who can prove these elements.
+To establish a claim, you must hire an experienced medical malpractice lawyer in Manchester, NH who can explain how the level of care fell below the standard.
+It is essential to rule out other factors to show that deficient medical care was the cause of the injuries you endured.
+You may be able to recover substantial financial compensation if you prove these elements.

-If you believe a doctor or hospital made a mistake affecting your well-being, you should seek immediate assistance from a reputable medical malpractice lawyer.
-For those in the Manchester, NH, area, attorney John B. Kenison, Jr. is available to discuss your case at a time and place convenient to you.
+If you believe a doctor or hospital made a mistake that negatively affected your well-being, you should seek the immediate assistance of a reputable medical malpractice lawyer to discuss your case.

-- The care provider and the patient entered into a doctor/patient relationship.
-Such a relationship is formed when the provider actively examines, diagnoses, or treats the patient (or agrees to provide these services).
+- The healthcare provider and the patient entered into a doctor/patient relationship.
+Such a relationship is formed when the provider actively examines, diagnoses, or treats the patient (or agrees to provide these services).<

 - A duty of care arose on behalf of the provider due to the circumstances at hand.
 For example, when a patient is left in the care of an anesthesiologist prior to surgery, a legal duty is created requiring the anesthesiologist to act with reasonable care and skill.

 - The provider breached the duty of care by providing substandard services.
 In other words, a reasonably prudent care provider would have acted differently under the same circumstances.